programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 One thing to notice here is that we are using some of the replacement patterns twice.
-We are matching the three fields up to the time reference, then matching everything before “\<c\>” in a fourth group, and everything from “\<c\>” on in a fifth.
+We are matching the three fields up to the time reference, then matching everything before "\<c\>" in a fourth group, and everything from "\<c\>" on in a fifth.
 In the replacement pattern, we put groups 1-4 back in order, then introduce a newline and print groups 1-3 again, followed by a tab and group 5.
-We’ve effectively moved the case listings to their own lines, and copied the place and time fields verbatim.
+We've effectively moved the case listings to their own lines, and copied the place and time fields verbatim.

-Let’s go further, and split all the case lists into separate rows:
+Let's go further, and split all the case lists into separate rows:

 *Replace* `^(.*\t)(.*\t)(<t>.*</t>)(.*<c>.*)(<d>.*</d>) (<n>.*</n>)`